ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    subsequent aggregation job.

-1. Otherwise the inbound message type is invalid for the Leader's current state, in which case the Leader MUST abort the aggregation job.
+1. Otherwise the inbound message type is invalid for the Leader's current state, in which case the Leader MUST abandon the aggregation job.

 Since VDAF preparation completes in a constant number of rounds, it will never be the case that preparation is complete for some of the reports in an